Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

 \subsection{Data Poisoning}

-A data poisoning attack is an adversarial attack that inserts inaccurate or harmful training data into a data-dependent technology, thereby mis-training the model \cite{barreno2006can}.
-Whereas data strikes harm performance by reducing the amount of available training data, data poisoning aims to get technology operators to train models using data that was created with the intention of thwarting the operator of that system.
-A user might engage in simple forms of data poisoning: for instance, someone who dislikes pop music might use an online music platform to play a playlist of pop music when they step away from their device with the intention of "tricking" a recommender system into using their data to recommend pop music to similar pop-hating users.
-A classic example of data poisoning is the coordinated effort and long-standing presence of a sexually explicit Google search result returned for former U.S. Senator Rick Santorum's name in the 2000s~\cite{gillespie2017algorithmically}.
-Another familiar example is the use of fake reviews to promote certain products \cite{lam2004shilling}.
+A data poisoning attack is an adversarial attack that inserts inaccurate or harmful training data into a data-dependent technology, thereby encouraging the model to perform poorly \cite{barreno2006can}.
+While data strikes harm performance by reducing the amount of available data, data poisoning harms performance by providing a technology with data that was created with the intention of thwarting the technology.
+A relatively accessible way that users can engage in data poisoning is simply by leveraging standard technology features in a deceptive manner.
+For instance, someone who dislikes pop music might use an online music platform to play a playlist of pop music when they step away from their device with the intention of ``tricking'' a recommender system into using their data to recommend pop music to similar pop-hating users.
+Other straightforward examples include the coordinated effort to create sexually explicit Google search results for former U.S. Senator Rick Santorum's name ~\cite{gillespie2017algorithmically} and coordinated campaigns to use fake reviews to promote certain products \cite{lam2004shilling}.
+As we will describe below, very sophisticated variants of data poisoning that draw on state-of-the-art machine learning research are also possible.